 While you are getting everything chopped up, get your rice cooking.

-I HIGHLY recommend investing in a rice cooker, because the flavor and texture is just unparalleled.
+I highly recommend investing in a rice cooker, because the flavor and texture is perfect every time.

-Make sure not to salt the rice, as the sauce from the broccoli has more than enough salt in it to flavor the rice.
+Make sure you do not salt the rice, as the sauce from the broccoli has more than enough salt in it to flavor the rice.